-Higgins University Center, third floor; 508-793-7453 reslife@clarku.edu
+Wright Hall, basement level; 508-793-7453 reslife@clarku.edu

 University Police

 Bullock Hall, lower level; 508-793-7575

 In incidents where the person(s) engaging in bias or discriminatory behavior(s) are identified or suspected, the incident should be reported to University Police, the Dean of Students, and the Office of Diversity and Inclusion.
 An investigation of the incident will be conducted.
 Criminal and/or internal conduct charges may result.